Mary Jane Veloso comes home - ExBulletin

 “We have been asking Indonesia for a long time for a favorable formula for [Veloso]including a possible return to the Philippines.
 The new administrator[istration] of Indonesia showed its willingness and spoke to our ambassador about the possibility of a transfer,” he added.

-Veloso made headlines and gained national attention in early 2015 when former President Joko Widodo, Prabowo's predecessor, rejected a series of calls for clemency that included Velosos.
+Veloso made headlines and gained national attention in early 2015 when then-Indonesian President Joko Widodo, Prabowo's predecessor, rejected a series of calls for clemency that included Velosos.

 What followed were dramatic and unprecedented efforts by the Philippine government, then led by the late Benigno Aquino III, to save Veloso.
-The day before his scheduled execution, Aquino himself telephoned former Indonesian Foreign Minister Retno Masurdi to make a last-minute appeal to make Veloso a prosecution witness who could testify about a larger drug trafficking syndicate. drug.
+The day before his scheduled execution, Aquino himself telephoned former Indonesian Foreign Minister Retno Marsudi to make a last-minute appeal to make Veloso a prosecution witness who could testify about a larger drug trafficking syndicate. drug.
+(READ: Aquino 'broke protocol' to save Mary Jane Veloso)

 Veloso's execution was postponed, just 11 hours before she was to be shot.